aschuet/IncrementalGAN/README.md

 ### Acknowledgements

-The files "fid_score.py" and "inception.py" are taken/modified from https://github.com/mseitzer/pytorch-fid.
+The files "fid_score.py" and "inception.py" are taken/modified from https://github.com/mseitzer/pytorch-fid, kudos to the author.